rw3iss/web-framework-benchmarks/readme.md

 ## Results:

 * See individual 'results.txt' files within the individual framework folders for most recent results.
-* Spoiler: Rust (actix-web and hyper) and Go (fasthttp) are the fastest by far, almost equally.
+* Spoiler: Rust (actix-web and hyper) and Go are the fastest by far, almost equally.